hifiberry/hifiberry-dsp/doc/restapi.md

 **Notes:**

-1. The filter store is saved as `filters.json` in the same directory as DSP profiles (`/usr/share/hifiberry/dspprofiles`).
+1. The filter store is saved as `filters.json` at `/var/lib/hifiberry/filters.json`.
 2. Filters are automatically stored when set via the `/biquad` endpoint using the current profile checksum.
 3. Filter keys are generated as `{address}_{offset}` or just `{address}` if offset is 0.
 4. Each stored filter includes a timestamp indicating when it was last modified.